 - A wide range of email solutions, from personal email to large business packages.

-- User-friendly management via cPanel, allowing you to easily manage email accounts.
+- User-friendly management via cPanel, which allows you to easily manage email accounts.

 - Flexible configuration options, allowing you to choose POP3, IMAP or Exchange.